lsst-dm/dm_dev_guide/tools/git_lfs.rst

 You can setup a personal token at https://github.com/settings/tokens.

 Once your credentials are cached, you won't need to repeat this process on your system (:ref:`unless you opted for the cache-based credential helper <git-credential-helper>`).

+*That's it.*
+Read the rest of this page to learn how to work with Git LFS repositories.

 .. _git-lfs-using: